switcherapi/.github/profile/README.md

 Want to contribute with Switcher API but are still lost and confused?<br>
 Don't worry!
 We love to help new maintainers to get started with new development.

-Here are the 3 basic steps you can follow:
+Here are a few ways you can contribute:
-1. Communication is essential to run great ideas from ideation to production, so why not start a new Thread in one of our Discussion spaces?
-2. From that discussion you might have an idea and want to share your thoughts, or you've already created something and want to show the value.
-It's all good!
-The idea here is to put everyone on the same page and there is no right or wrong.
-3. After going through some details on how you want to deliver your contribution you can count on us to support you.
+- **Bug Fixes**: Find a bug?
+Open an issue or submit a pull request with a fix.
+- **Feature Requests**: Have an idea for a new feature?
+Open an issue to discuss it.
+- **Documentation**: Help us improve the documentation of our projects.
+- **New Project**: If you have an idea for a new project that could benefit the Switcher API ecosystem, we would love to hear about it and eventuallu advertise it here for visibility and credit.

+If you are still unsure where to begin contributing to Switcher API, you can start by dropping a message in our community servers (Slack or Discord) or using GitHub Discussions.

 And here are a few projects that would help a lot in growing the Switcher API ecosystem.
-- SDKs (Rust, Python, Go, .Net)
+- SDKs (Rust, Scala, .Net)
+- Developer tools (CLIs, Web UI)
 - Switcher Slack App new features
 - Integration with other platforms